 Allyson Kapin, Founder

 Allyson Kapin works with nonprofits and political campaigns around some of the toughest issues facing the world.
-As the Founding Partner of the online communications firm Rad Campaign, Allyson serves as the Executive Creative Director and leads the firm’s client and online strategic services.
+She is the co-founder of the web agency Rad Campaign.

-For over a decade Allyson has helped non-profit organizations and political campaigns create dynamic and award-winning websites and online marketing and recruitment campaigns.
-Her web campaigns have been recognized with several prestigious web awards and featured on several top media networks ranging from CNN to NPR and the Daily Show with John Stewart.
-Washingtonian Magazine named her one of the top 100 tech titans in 2009.
+For 15+years, Allyson has helped nonprofit organizations, advocacy groups, and foundations create dynamic and award-winning websites and online marketing and recruitment campaigns.
+Her web campaigns have been recognized with several prestigious web awards and featured on several top media networks ranging from CNN to NPR and the Daily Show with Jon Stewart.
+Fast Company named her one of the Most Influential Women in Tech and the Washingtonian Magazine named her one of the Top 100 Tech Titans in 2009.

-Allyson also writes Radical Tech, a blog column for the popular magazine Fast Company and is the Blogger-In-Chief for Care2′s Frogloop the leading nonprofit technology, online marketing, fundraising, and social media blog.
+Allyson is the co-author of the book Social Change Anytime Everywhere with Amy Sample of Ward.
+She is the Blogger-In-Chief for Care2′s Frogloop the leading nonprofit technology, online marketing, fundraising, and social media blog.

 Geoff Livingston, Co-Founder